|European Interdisciplinary Society for clinical

 The European Interdisciplinary Society for clinical and sports applications ( EIScsa) was established as the European Isokinetic Society (EIS) on November the 20th of 1998 in Essen, Germany.
 Only after many years, and with a great deal of effort by a group of specialists from all over Europe, the foundation of the EIS became a fact.

-The primary goal of this society was to form a structured body to promote measurements, therapy and training as treatment specialties, for assessments, rehabilitation and strengthening of human body structures.
+The primary goal of this society was to form a structured body all xxx to promote measurements, therapy and training as treatment specialties, for assessments, rehabilitation and strengthening of human body structures.

 In addition, the society aims to establish useful measurement systems (i.e. isokinetics, EMG, force plates, video movement analysis) as specific tools for rehabilitation doctors, physiotherapists, orthopaedic surgeons, sports medicine doctors, traumatologists, rheumatologists, bio-mechanical engineers, sports-scientists, athletic coaches etc.